 Where does education about addiction take place?
 For people not abusing substances, schools, the internet and television provide a great deal of information about addiction.
 Knowledge also comes from the supportive professionals in Florida detox centers, for those needing help achieving sobriety.

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides addiction education, support, therapies and the guidance you need to start healthy recovery.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides addiction education, support, therapies and the guidance you need to start healthy recovery.
 In detox, you also get the help and care you need for your most comfortable withdrawal.
 As you feel better and symptoms reduce, you undergo therapies to help you make the right decisions about your future.

 - Individual, family and group therapy